The Best Walking Trails Close To Perth

-Tired of staring into oblivion on your local gym’s treadmill but don’t want to go to far out of the city for a scenic walk?
-Here’s a selection of walking trails around the Perth metro area (mostly) that’ll make for a splendid (and fresh air-filled) morning or afternoon stroll.
+Tired of staring into oblivion on your local gym’s treadmill but don’t want to go too far out of the city for a scenic walk?

 Canning River Regional Park